 - 2.4.2.1 The responsibilities of the Department Head are outlined in Article 8.2 of the Bylaws. - 2.4.2.2 The Department Head has VIHA-wide responsibilities. - 2.4.2.3 The Department Head will be an Active-Staff member of the applicable Department who provides governance and leadership to Department members in accordance with the Bylaws and Rules. - 2.4.2.4 The Department Head will be selected on the basis of qualifications, training, leadership experience and demonstrated clinical, teaching and administrative ability. - 2.4.2.5 Where a Department Head vacancy exists, the CMO and HAMAC will strike a a search committee.
-Members of the HAMAC and the applicable Department will be represented on the committee. - 2.4.2.6 The search committee will act in an advisory role to the CMO, the HAMAC and the Board. - 2.4.2.7 Following the search process, the Department Head will be appointed by the Board upon the recommendation of the CMO and HAMAC after considering the advice of the search committee. - 2.4.2.8 The Department Head reports to and is accountable to the CMO. - 2.4.2.9 The term of appointment for a Department Head will be five (5) years, renewable once. - 2.4.2.10 The Department Head or delegate attends all meetings of the HAMAC as a voting member and participates on HAMAC sub-committees at the request of the HAMAC Chair. - 2.4.2.11 The Department Head will identify an Assistant Head to assume the responsibilities of the role in the Department Head's absence. - 2.4.2.12 In addition to those duties outlined in Article 8.2 of the Bylaws, the Department
+Members of the HAMAC and the applicable Department will be represented on the committee. - 2.4.2.6 The search committee will act in an advisory role to the CMO, the HAMAC and the Board. - 2.4.2.7 Following the search process, the Department Head will be appointed by the Board upon the recommendation of the CMO and HAMAC after considering the advice of the search committee. - 2.4.2.8 The Department Head reports to and is accountable to the CMO. - 2.4.2.9 The Department Head or delegate attends all meetings of the HAMAC as a voting member and participates on HAMAC sub-committees at the request of the HAMAC Chair. - 2.4.2.10 The Department Head will identify an Assistant Head to assume the responsibilities of the role in the Department Head's absence. - 2.4.2.11 In addition to those duties outlined in Article 8.2 of the Bylaws, the Department